SeitaBV/v2g-liberty/README.md

 You can read more about the project and its vision [here](https://v2g-liberty.eu/) and [here](https://seita.nl/project/v2ghome-living-lab/).

 In practice, V2G Liberty does the following:
-- In automatic mode: Now worries, just plugin when you return home and let the system automatically optimize charging.
+- In automatic mode: No worries, just plugin when you return home and let the system automatically optimize charging.
 - Set targets (e.g. be charged 100% at 7am tomorrow) which prompts FlexMeasures to update its schedules.
 - Override the system and set charging to "Max Boost Now" mode in cases where you need as much battery SoC a possible quickly.